-- 4.8 The council may borrow from any reputable source including:

-- HM Treasury's PWLB lending facility (formerly the Public Works Loan Board)

-- UK Infrastructure Bank Ltd

-- any institution approved for investments (see below).

-- any other bank or building society authorised to operate in the UK.

-- any other UK public sector body.

-- UK public and private sector pension funds (except Isle of Wight Council Pension Fund).

-- capital market bond investors.

-- UK Municipal Bonds Agency plc and other special purpose companies created to enable local authority bond issues.

-- 4.9 In addition, capital finance may be raised by the following methods that are not borrowing, but may be classed as other debt liabilities:
+- HM Treasury's PWLB lending facility (formerly the Public Works Loan Board) - National Wealth Fund Ltd (formerly UK Infrastructure Bank Ltd) - any institution approved for investments (see below). - any other bank or building society authorised to operate in the UK. - any other UK public sector body. - UK public and private sector pension funds (except Isle of Wight Council Pension Fund). - capital market bond investors. - Retail investors via a regulated per-to-peer platform. - UK Municipal Bonds Agency plc and other special purpose companies created to enable local authority bond issues. - 4.9 In addition, capital finance may be raised by the following methods that are not borrowing, but may be classed as other debt liabilities: - leasing. - hire purchase. - Private Finance Initiative. - sale and leaseback. - Similar asset-based finance.

-- leasing.

-- hire purchase.

-- Private Finance Initiative.

-- sale and leaseback.

-- Similar asset based finance.